klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 System.out.println(cid);
 ```

-If you run the above code, you can get the result like below.
+The execution result of the above code is shown below.

 ```java
 QmYtUc4iTCbbfVSDNKvtQqrfyezPPnFvE33wFmutw9PBBk